 Duncan finished his treatment on the 15th of June, 2010 and just six months later, he and his family signed up to participate in the CureSearch Walk – Lehigh Valley.
 Eric felt so strongly about educating people about the differences between adult and children’s cancer that he agreed to use his leadership skills to chair the Walk.

 On October 8, 2011 the inaugural CureSearch Walk – Lehigh Valley raised $61,000 and Team Duncan was the #1 fundraising team, bringing in more than $13,000.

 Participating on the Walk committee, Eric knew he was bound to meet countless new people.
-While the Mitcheltrees were thankful for all of the support from their parents, family, friends, and church members who helped in very special ways, what they found by meeting others from the children's cancer community, was a group of people who truly understood exactly what they were going through.
+While the Mitcheltrees were thankful for all of the support from their parents, family, friends, and church members who helped in very special ways, what they found by meeting others from the children’s cancer community was a group of people who truly understood exactly what they were going through.
 This brought comfort they never expected.

 The people Eric and Andrea met understand the fear and anxiety they face every time they wait for Duncan’s lab results to come back.
 They understand the awful thoughts that race through their mind every time their child hiccups, burps, or coughs.
 “Is his cancer back?
 Is it a secondary cancer from treatment?”
 Like Eric and Andrea, the people they met were also caught by such surprise when they first found out that their child had cancer that now, nothing is implausible to them.

-Duncan is doing well and continues to be as active as ever, and Eric and Andrea continue to fight to spread the word about children's cancer.
-They have already started the planning process for the CureSearch Walk - Lehigh Valley, which is scheduled for October 14, 2012 in Bethlehem, PA.
+Duncan is doing well and continues to be as active as ever, and Eric and Andrea continue to fight to spread the word about children’s cancer.